 - The Merchant Category Codes (PDF) and their corresponding categories can be found here.
 Cross-reference it with your credit card statements, to figure out which categories your favourite stores fall under.

 - The Popular Merchants (list) was put together by Scotiabank and outlines how much cash back you would earn at each of the stores on the list.
-(Note that Walmart didn’t even make the cut, which means you’d earn just 1% cash back there.)

 By arming yourself with this information, you can maximize your returns and even find the perfect combination of rewards credit cards for you.
 If you find that the Popular Merchants list above includes many of the places you shop, we would recommend checking out the Scotia Momentum Visa Infinite.
 Here’s a look at the highlights offered by this card: